 “So with that, we went and saw a neighbour who had some [Gallagher] Westonfencing and he was really excited about how well it went.
 Probably what sold us was his workman who had about 30 sows fenced off behind [Gallagher] Westonfence.
 He’d had one wild boar in there in three years.
 We reckoned that was as good as it was ever going to get, so we just went ‘righto, well that’ll do’ and away we went.”

 With eight kilometres of boundary Gallagher Westonfence already done, by the end of 2017 the Horns aim to have finished 15km, gradually working to do the entire 40km.

 “We began doing the two sides that are the worst, and then we’ll slowly go round ourselves.

 The Horns are using nine-wire D9 XL Insulated Suspension Posts (ISPs), that are 1,650 millimetres high.
-ISPs are spaced at three metres, with a steel post every 9m and every third steel post being a 2.7m maxi.
+ISPs are spaced at three metres, with a steel post every 9m and every third steel post is a 2.7-metre tall maxi post.

 “We worry about the other type of fences and if they’re still stock proof once all the pigs bash holes in them?
 Do you go and fix them or are you busy, and then when you’ve actually got to go and fix them, how much have you got to do to them?

 “If you hunt a pig and put enough pressure on it, it’ll get through the fence.
 But it’s a plain wire fence so there’s no damage.
 The maintenance on these [Gallagher] Westonfences is really a lot less than fabricated fencing.
 That’s one of the beautiful things about this fence.
 Long-term that’s really good.”

 On top of its effectiveness at keeping out feral pigs, David says the Gallagher Westonfence has also been low cost.